Research Roundtable Publication

 Allocations of top endowments drift over time but, as before, the evidence continues to show that simple alternatives have been top quartile performers, outperforming 75% of all endowments in the U.S. over 12 consecutive rolling 10-year periods that span the bursting of the internet bubble, the great financial crisis, and now the market drop during COVID.

-In posting these rankings, we are not suggesting that simple index portfolios are the correct solution for everyone or that the more complex alternative oriented portfolios that many endowments hold are inappropriate.
-Every investor, individual and institution has different goals and some alternative manager approaches have added value.
+In posting these rankings, we are not suggesting that simple index portfolios are the correct solution for everyone or that the more complex alternative oriented portfolios many endowments hold are inappropriate.
+Every investor has different goals and some alternative approaches have added value.

-We are just continuing to be candid that the odds aren’t that great when it comes to adding value through the selection of active managers or implementation of complex strategies.
+We are just continuing to be candid that the odds aren’t that great when it comes to adding value through the implementation of complex strategies.

 Warren Buffett once said this: